telconas/TAS-Vapi/replit.md

 - Data models defined in `shared/schema.ts` for calls, transcripts, and voice configuration
 - Design tokens configured with Inter font and JetBrains Mono for phone numbers
 - All React components built with stunning dark theme (#219ebc accent):
-  - Phone input form with country code selector
+  - Phone input form with country code selector and provider dropdown (24+ carriers)
   - Call status display with animated indicators
   - Real-time transcription panel with message bubbles
   - Audio player with waveform visualization